oleksandr-romashko/goit-node-rest-api/README.md

 To start the web-server use `npm start` (for production) or `npm run dev` (for development with daemon) command in your terminal.

 [Postman](https://www.postman.com/) application may be used to work and test REST API.

+### Additional application settings (.env file)

+See [.env.example](./.env.example) file for more details and use it as a reference for creating your own `.env` environment variables file:

+* You may set a specific port value on which the Express server will listen.
+* You may turn on additional debugging info messages option.
+Please leave it commented for the use in any kind of production environment as it hides additional application implementation details.